shihab-2021/Task-Manager-Using-Python/README.md

-# Task manger project by Python
+# Task manager project by Python

 Small task management project by using _**python.**_